hackergrrl/hyperdb-index/README.md

 > Build an index over a [hyperdb][hyperdb].

-background details relevant to understanding what this module does

 ## Usage

 Let's build an index that tracks all `node`s in a [spatial point